Tresha-Gaye/tech-blog/README.md

 ## Technologies
 - MySQL2 and Sequelize packages used to connect to the database
+- Express-sessions, connect-session-sequelize for user authentication using cookies, stored locally on user device
+- Express-Handlebars to generate the view templates
+- bcrypt for hashing passwords
 - dotenv package used for environment variables to store sensitive data

 ## Criteria